Helena-p/Monster-Game/README.md

 To announce the updated content when a user wins or loses, the user is directed to a new page with a link if the user would like to play another game, that directs back to the game page.

 ## Learning outcomes

+I initially had a button to direct the user back to the game board.
+However that caused an error due to event delegation and that the button didn't exist on the game page.
+If I placed a guard clause first the error dissapeared.
+Eventually I decided to exchange the button element to a link instead to redirect the user back to the game page and I could remove the javascript for that purpose entirely.